cisco-ie/cisco-tp-client/readme.md

 `cisco-tp-client` is a promise-based Node.js client library to interact with Cisco TelePresence endpoints/codecs *(DX Series, SX Series, EX Series)* HTTP supported APIs.
 In addition to the standard available APIs, it handles authentication, and HTTP feedback expressions.
 It is currently built on top of [`request`](https://github.com/request/request) and [`request-promise-native`](https://github.com/request/request-promise-native).

-For more detailed information on API usage, visit the [Cisco Support page](http://www.cisco.com/c/en/us/support/index.html) for API reference guides for each series.
+For detailed information regarding genral API codec usage, visit the [Cisco Support page](http://www.cisco.com/c/en/us/support/index.html) for API reference guides for each series.

 ## Install